Mahmud-Kandawala/Historical-Archives-Repository/README.md

 - **Metadata Storage**: Managed using SQLAlchemy ORM for seamless database interaction.
 - **Document Storage**: Documents are stored in server folders, organized by category or upload date.
 - **Database Management**: SQLAlchemy interfaces with a relational database to store and manage metadata efficiently, supporting complex queries and enhancing performance.

+## Project Prioritization

+In developing the Historical Documents Repository, the following priorities were established:

+1. **Core Functionality**: Ensuring that document upload, search, and retrieval were fully functional.
+2. **User Interface**: Developing an intuitive and user-friendly interface.
+3. **Security**: Implementing secure storage and handling of documents and metadata.
+4. **Scalability**: Designing the architecture to handle a growing number of documents and users.

+Certain advanced features, such as collaborative editing and version control, were not tackled in this phase due to time constraints and the need to focus on core functionality.
+These features are planned for future iterations.

+## Showcasing Skills and Methodologies

+This project demonstrates a variety of skills and methodologies, including:

+- **MVC Architecture**: Implementing a clean separation of concerns for better maintainability.
+- **Flask Framework**: Utilizing Flask for backend development to handle requests and manage the application.
+- **SQLAlchemy ORM**: Managing database interactions seamlessly.
+- **Frontend Development**: Creating a responsive and intuitive user interface with HTML, CSS, and JavaScript.

+## Lessons Learned

+Throughout the development of this project, several lessons were learned:

+- **Importance of Planning**: Detailed planning at the outset is crucial for a project's success.
+- **User Feedback**: Early and continuous user feedback helps in refining the application.
+- **Error Handling**: Implementing robust error handling ensures a smoother user experience.

+## Problems Faced

+- **Data Integrity**: Ensuring data integrity during concurrent uploads was challenging.
+This was mitigated by implementing transaction management and database locks.
+- **Search Optimization**: Optimizing search functionality to handle large datasets efficiently required significant effort.
+Indexing and query optimization techniques were employed to enhance performance.
+- **Scalability Concerns**: Initial designs did not fully account for future scalability.
+Refactoring and architectural adjustments were necessary to address this issue.

 ## Disclaimer